MartinNivas/simulation-log-viewer/README.md

     5. Install commitizen (https://www.npmjs.com/package/commitizen)
     6. Inside the cloned project folder -> Install all the project dependecies by using command `npm install`
     7. To start the project use `npm start`
+    8. Checkout the branch dev_stable to make incremental development and PR can be raised to merge to master branch

 ## Available Scripts